alexandregama/mastering-rmi/README.md

 - A remote object declared as a parameter or return value must be declared as the remote interface

 - A remote interface may also extend another non-remote interface, as long as all of the methods (if any) of the extended interface satisfy the requirements of a remote method declaration.

+####The RemoteObject Class and its Subclasses

+- The java.rmi.server.UnicastRemoteObject class defines a singleton (unicast) remote object whose references are valid only while the server process is alive.

+- The class java.rmi.activation.Activatable is an abstract class that defines an activatable remote object that starts executing when its remote methods are invoked and can shut itself down when necessary.